Selsey: Modern

+Selsey today

+Commerce

+Selsey has a high street with a mix of shops and restaurants.
+There is also a parade of shops at East Beach.
+The town has many holiday cottages, bed and breakfasts as well as some very large static caravan parks that make Selsey a popular holiday destination.
+It also has a selection of light industries and a small fishing fleet.

 Sport and leisure

-Selsey has a Non-League football club Selsey F.C. who play at the High Street Ground.
+Football

+Selsey Football Club was formed in 1903 and moved to the High Street Ground in the late 1940s.
+The current Selsey F.C. is a semi-professional association football club and has been awarded Chartered Standard Community status.
+It is affiliated to the Sussex County Football Association.

 Selsey Cricket Club

-Selsey Cricket Club was founded in 1834 and is one of England's oldest cricket clubs.
+It is known that cricket has been played, in Selsey at least since 1647, although the earliest record for the Selsey Cricket Club was on 9 July 1834 when the team played Kingley Vale.
+Selsey won by 3 runs.

 A former president was Hubert Doggart, OBE, MA.
 He was the son of the sportsman Graham Doggart who rose to chair the Football Association.
 Doggart represented England in two Test matches in 1950.
 He was President of the M.C.C.
 (1981–1982), the Cricket Council (1981–1982) and the Cricket Society (1983–1998), and he chaired the Friends of Arundel Castle Cricket Club (1993–2003).
 In the 1970s he played occasionally for Selsey C.C.

-Sir Patrick Moore, CBE was a former club secretary, an active playing member, and an Honorary Life Vice President.
-Selsey Cricket Club in Paddock Lane, is the home to the Sir Patrick Moore 3D Exhibition which recreates Moore's study at his home "Farthings" with original items on show.

 Selsey are a Clubmark Club running two men's League sides, one Ladies League side, several Junior sides and Sunday and Midweek Friendly sides.

 Selsey Arts

 The wide landscapes, exposed coastal location and diverse birdlife lure artists to Selsey, many of whom belong to Arts Dream Selsey Artists.
 The society holds regular exhibitions and events.

-The list of artists, who have featured Selsey in their work, include Whistler and Turner.
+The list of artists, who have featured Selsey in their work, include Whistler and J. M. W. Turner.

+Holiday Park

+On the west side of the town is the Seal Bay holiday park.